slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr class="platform-ui-alpha">
 <section class="platform-ui-alpha">

-# App Components Alpha
+# App Components Beta

-<span class="beta-indicator">ALPHA</span>
+<span class="beta-indicator">BETA</span>

-App Components are currently in a **Closed Alpha**.
-If you want to participate in the App Components Alpha Program, please complete and submit [this form](https://form-beta.asana.com?k=-pVvfJKSSeboL3ySjdhYSg&d=15793206719).
+App Components are currently in a **Closed Beta**.
+If you want to participate in the App Components Beta Program, please complete and submit [this form](https://form-beta.asana.com?k=-pVvfJKSSeboL3ySjdhYSg&d=15793206719).
 We are limiting the number of apps that can use these features at this time.
 This will open up more as we move to beta.

-The App Components Alpha Program is a pre-general-release version of a program developed by Asana that allows developers to develop and test App Components.
-The App Component Alpha Program is for development, evaluation, and testing purposes only, and is not for production use or subject to availability or security obligations from Asana.
-The App Components Alpha Program is made available on an “as is” basis without warranties (express or implied) of any kind, and may be discontinued or modified at any time.
+The App Components Beta Program is a pre-general-release version of a program developed by Asana that allows developers to develop and test App Components.
+The App Component Beta Program is for development, evaluation, and testing purposes only, and is not for production use or subject to availability or security obligations from Asana.
+The App Components Beta Program is made available on an “as is” basis without warranties (express or implied) of any kind, and may be discontinued or modified at any time.

-*This Alpha program was previously named the Workflow Apps Alpha.*

 # App Components Overview

-<span class="beta-indicator">ALPHA</span> - For access, please see [App Components Alpha](/docs/app-components-alpha)
+<span class="beta-indicator">BETA</span> - For access, please see [App Components Beta](/docs/app-components-beta)

 To start building, follow our [Quickstart Guide](/docs/have-an-app-server-running-locally-or-remotely)!